Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 • Hepatitis

-If infants or young children who become infected with HIV infection develop severe illness, called AIDS, they commonly have at least one episode of Pneumocystis jirovecii pneumonia (see Pneumonia in Immunocompromised People).
+Untreated children commonly have at least one episode of Pneumocystis jirovecii pneumonia (see Pneumonia in People With a Weakened Immune System).
 This serious opportunistic infection can occur as early as 4 to 6 weeks of age but occurs mostly in infants 3 to 6 months of age who acquired HIV infection before or at birth.
-More than half of untreated children infected with HIV develop the pneumonia at some time.
-Pneumocystis pneumonia is a major cause of death among children and adults with AIDS.
+Infants and older children with Pneumocystis jirovecii pneumonia typically develop lung inflammation with cough, difficulty breathing, and fever.
+Pneumocystis pneumonia is a major cause of death among children and adults with advanced HIV infection.

 In a significant number of untreated children with HIV infection, progressive brain damage prevents or delays developmental milestones, such as walking and talking.
 These children also may have impaired intelligence and a head that is small in relation to their body size.
-Up to 20% of untreated infected children progressively lose social and language skills and muscle control.
+Some untreated infected children progressively lose social and language skills and muscle control.
 They may become partially paralyzed or unsteady on their feet, or their muscles may become somewhat rigid.

 ART has significantly changed the way HIV infection manifests in children.
-ART is very effective and allows HIV infection to be managed as a chronic disease.
-With ART, children with HIV infection usually do not develop any symptoms of HIV infection.
-Although bacterial pneumonia and other bacterial infections (such as bacteremia and recurring otitis media) occur slightly more often in children with HIV infection, opportunistic infections and growth failure are rare.
+ART is very effective and allows doctors to manage HIV infection as a chronic disease.
+With ART, children with HIV infection usually do not develop opportunistic infections or have poor growth because of HIV infection.

-Because ART has allowed children and adults to survive for many years, more people are developing long-term complications of HIV infection.
+Because ART has allowed children to survive for many years, more people living with HIV are developing long-term complications of HIV infection and ART.
 These complications include obesity, heart disease, diabetes, and kidney disease.
-These complications appear to be related both to HIV infection itself and to the effects of certain ART medications.
+These complications may be related to HIV infection itself or to the effects of ART medications.

-• For pregnant women before birth, prenatal screening and testing during labor and delivery
+• For pregnant people before birth, prenatal screening and testing during labor and delivery

 • For children after birth, blood tests